Angeluz-07/hangman-game/text_client/README.md

 # TextClient

-From ./hangman project in one terminal run `iex --sname hangman -S mix` From ./text_client in another(s) terminal(s) run `iex --sname clientN -S mix` and then `TextClient.start` (the last line doesn't work fully, maybe some trouble about ports)
+1. From ./hangman project in one terminal run `iex --sname hangman -S mix`
+2. From ./text_client in another(s) terminal(s) run `iex --sname clientN -S mix` and then `TextClient.start`

-Run :observer.start() to see how new servers are attached per client
+3. Run `:observer.start()` to see how new servers are attached per client

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed